Risk Factors Dashboard

 Wine and Spirits segment

-We are a major, higher-end wine and spirits company in the U.S. market, with a portfolio that includes higher-margin, higher-growth wine and spirits brands.
+We are a higher-end wine and spirits company in the U.S. market, with a portfolio that we believe will generate higher growth and higher margins.
 Our wine portfolio is supported by grapes purchased from independent growers, primarily in the U.S. and New Zealand, and vineyard holdings in the U.S., New Zealand, and Italy.
-Our wine and spirits are primarily marketed in the U.S. and also sold in Canada, New Zealand, and other major world markets.
+Our wine and spirits are primarily marketed in the U.S. and also sold in Australia, Canada, Italy, New Zealand, and other major world markets.

-In the U.S., we have 7 of the 100 top-selling higher-end wine brands, with Meiomi and Kim Crawford achieving the 4th and 10th spots, respectively.
+In the U.S., we had 6 of the 100 top-selling higher-end wine brands, with Kim Crawford achieving the 10th spot (1).
 Some of our well-known wine and spirits brands and portfolio of brands include:

 #WORTHREACHINGFOR I 4